dagreatssj/nacatamal/README.md

 ## Requirements

-To use Nacatamal you have to have php version 5.5.9 and you can only use git as the VCS.
+To use Nacatamal you have to have PHP (5.5.9)

 ## Installation